 - Incarceration Time: The law provides for a minimum jail sentence of 7 days in county jail that must be served on consecutive days.
-The 7 day sentence is a minimum mandatory penalties meaning that the judge cannot suspended this requirement.
+The 7-day sentence is a minimum mandatory penalties meaning that the judge cannot suspended this requirement.
 The maximum jail sentence is up to 24 months in the county jail.
-Under limited circumstances the court may order the person to serve the minimum sentence in 48 hour segments if the jail sentences creates an undue hardship or if there is not sufficient space in the jail.
+Under limited circumstances, the court may order the person to serve the minimum sentence in 48-hour segments if the jail sentence creates an undue hardship or if there is not sufficient space in the jail.

 - Fines: The minimum fines are $1,875 and the maximum fines are $6,250, plus surcharges and fees.

 - Suspension: For a second OWI, the court must impose a driver’s license revocation of 1 year up to 2 years.
 The length is determined by if the driver submitted to chemical testing.
 If the defendant seeks a temporary restricted license, an ignition interlock must be installed in all vehicles owned or operated by the defendant.

 - Driver’s license revocation:

 - Chemical Test: If the individual took the chemical test and had a BAC over .08 then the revocation is for one year.

 - Refusal: If the individual refused the test, then the revocation is for two years.

 - Substance Abuse Treatment: After a conviction, the driver is required to complete a substance abuse evaluation and recommended follow-up treatment